Course Title and Description

 The nature and the topic of the project is your choice, although it needs the approval of the course instructor.
 For inspiration, you are encouraged to familiarize yourself with projects done by students in the previous years to figure out the best scope and the technical level of your project.
 We will generally approve any interesting topic related to the wide area of cyber security and privacy.

-Your group will need to present the project proposal and submit a written proposal (see the course calendar site for the submission deadline).
+Your group will need to present the project proposal and submit a written proposal (see the course calendar for the submission deadline).
 It is highly advisable to get going early.
 The instructor will gladly discuss proposals during office hours before the deadline.
-Presentation and submission of project proposals gives the teaching staff a chance to review and approve your project proposal, and to suggest references that you may have overlooked.
+Presentation and submission of project proposals give the teaching staff a chance to review and approve your project proposal, and to suggest improvements.

 One whole day (in the form of mini-conference) at the end of the term will be devoted to short presentations of each term project.
 You will submit a written report on your project and a video clip.

 There are both in-class assignments (which you are to solve during lab sessions) and take-home assignments.
-Most assignments are to be submitted through Canvas.
+The assignments are to be submitted through Canvas.

 All assignments are to be done in groups.
 Once term project groups are finalized, you are to work on group assignments with the same team as term projects (for the first assignment, students might be assigned to groups randomly).
 Get your group organized as soon as you can, and create your group on Canvas.
 For take-home assignments, contribution of each student will be evaluated by the other team members via iPeer.
 See the assignments page for more information.